 - Specific disclosure of assumptions, uncertainties, and time horizons

-This transforms scenario analysis from an encouraged best practice to a mandatory quantitative exercise with specific parameters.
+This transforms scenario analysis from an encouraged best practice to a mandatory exercise with specific disclosure parameters — though not necessarily a quantitative one; qualitative scenario narratives can be a sufficient basis under paragraph B15.

 Risk management pillar expansion